JingzOoi/JZs-Web-Scrapers/README.md

 A: it downloads image files from Twitter posts.

 Q: Why <i>webcomic</i>_twitter?
 A: That's what I was intending to use it for.
+With permission of course.

 Q: Why should I use this instead of clicking the images and saving them individually using "Save Image As..."?
 A: Because I'm a lazy bum and don't want to do that.
 You do you.